FreshRSS/FreshRSS/docs/en/users/06_Fever_API.md

 # FreshRSS - Fever API implementation

+See the [page about our Google Reader compatible API](06_Mobile_access.md) for another possibility and general aspects of API access.

 ## RSS clients

 There are many RSS clients existing supporting Fever APIs but they seem to understand the Fever API a bit differently.